TiagoCoder2022/FSW-Foods/README.md

 - **Shopping Cart Management**: Users can add products to their shopping cart, remove products and also modify the quantity of a product in the shopping cart as needed.

-- **Favorite Restautants**: You can save your favorite restaurants.
+- **Favorite Restaurants**: You can save your favorite restaurants.

 - **Redo a order**: On your orders you can redo a order.